 Custom ringtones are great when you want to know who's calling, but what about when you need your phone to stay silent?
 Luckily, the Galaxy S3 allows you to set custom vibrations for different people, so that you can still tell who's calling even when your phone is in silent mode.

 Save your screen

 Lots of phones make it easy to take a screenshot but the Galaxy S3 is arguably the easiest.
 All you need to do is swipe the screen with your palm.
 That's it.

 Boost the volume

 If you can't hear someone over the phone, the Galaxy S3 has a clever way of helping you out.
 If you've maxed out your phone's volume, you can add extra volume via a button that appears on your screen, next to the contact phone.

 Give the Galaxy S3 a double tap on the top, next to the headphone socket, with your finger to scroll to the top of your contact list, email list or email messages.
 Tap to top can be switched on and off in the Motion section of the settings menu.

 This is one of the most interesting features of the Galaxy S3; the phone offers a personalized call-equalization setting which tests each of your ears with a range of tones and frequencies to see how well you hear them.
-It then created a customized EQ curve for each ear, allowing you to hear your calls as clearly as possible.
-You can improve the Galaxy S3's call quality by going to settings –> call sound EQ settings –> personalized EQ.
+It then creats a customized EQ curve for each ear, allowing you to hear your calls as clearly as possible.
+You can improve the Galaxy S3's call quality by going to Settings > Call sound EQ settings > Personalized EQ.